dreamsicle-io/create-component/README.md

 ## Replacements

+The following table documents which text nodes will be operated on when the `_Template` directory is cloned.
+Use these anywhere within the content.
+For file name replacements, consult the `Runs on file name` column of the table below.

 | Placeholder   | Replacement                     | Example           | Runs on file name |
 | ------------- | ------------------------------- | ----------------- | ----------------- |
 | `_Template`   | A pascal-cased component name   | `MyComponent`     | ✔️                |
 | `_template`   | A param-cased component name    | `my-component`    | ✔️                |
 | `_version`    | The root package's version      | `1.0.0`           | ❌                |
 | `_date`       | The date as `m/d/yyyy`          | `3/23/2022`       | ❌                |

+> **Note:** Version 2.0.0 will provide an API for adding custom replacements to the script.

 ## Logging